megalus/django-microsoft-sso/docs/users.md

     pass

 # settings.py
-GOOGLE_SSO_PRE_LOGIN_CALLBACK = "myapp.hooks.pre_login_user"
+MICROSOFT_SSO_PRE_LOGIN_CALLBACK = "myapp.hooks.pre_login_user"
 ```

-Please remember this function will be invoked only if user exists, and if it is active.
+Please remember this function will be invoked only if a user exists, and if it is active.
 In other words, if the user is eligible for login.